Here is the first chapter of the new edited version of MHBFY. I hope you enjoy.

 Zuko answered that he would be ready in a moment and took another few seconds to bask in the soothing, warm water.
 He sighed as he finally got out, lest his breakfast went cold, and dried himself with a plush, red towel.
 It was going to be another wearisome day reviewing long documents, signing petitions, hearing his people's requests, and then the dreadful meetings with his advisors.
 But he should not be complaining.
-He wanted to become Fire Lord in order to help his nation and his people, and so he had to deal with all of the duties and problems that came with that title.
-And all this he endured completely for the sake of his nation.
+He wanted to become Fire Lord in order to help his nation and his people, so he had to deal with all of the duties and problems that came with that title.

 Dressed and with his fire crown glinting on his head, Zuko exited his room and entered his antechamber where the food was already set up on the low table.
-He nodded at the maidservant who then bowed and retreated from the room.
+He nodded at the maidservants as they stepped away from the table.
+Jiao, his most trusted servant, and the other short-haired maid bowed and retreated from the room.

-He picked up his chopsticks and began the silent routine of his breakfast meal.
-It was moments like these that he wished he were still traveling with the gang, watching as Aang and Toph bickered with one another while Suki reprimanded Sokka for stuffing his face with food without leaving some for the rest.
+He picked up his chopsticks and began the silent routine of consuming his breakfast meal.
+It was moments like these that he wished he were still traveling with the gang; watching Aang and Toph bickered with one another while Suki reprimanded Sokka for stuffing his face with food without leaving some for the rest.

 Brown locks danced in the frosty breeze as Katara watched her young waterbending students with care and pride as they completed their training for the day.
-She smiled at the looks of concentration on their cute, little faces and giggled softly to herself.
+She smiled at the looks of concentration on their cute, little faces, and laughed softly to herself.

 "Good job everyone.
 Remember to keep the water flowing gracefully around your form," she instructed as she demonstrated the technique to the children by bending a small stream of water around her.